 From the dusty tents of explorers to exquisite eco-conscious lodges, African safari has come a long way in the past hundred years without losing any of its romance and adventure.
 Today, many tented camps mirror the grandeur and opulence of days gone by, while others have completely reinvigorated the safari lodge, offering a brand new take on African aesthetics, authenticity and luxury.

 You can also see, do and even taste much more – think top-of-the-range off-road vehicles, hot-air ballooning, glamping (glamorous camping), fly-in safaris and contemporary gourmet dining.
 The entire experience is enriched by cultural, historical and environmental orientation as well as knowing that as a guest you are integral to a sustainable and holistic conservation model.
-So – adventure, wildlife, cultural enrichment, highly intuitive and personalised service – what’s not to love about a luxurious African safari?
+So – adventure, wildlife, cultural enrichment, highly intuitive and personalised service – what’s not to love about a luxury African safari?

 1. Londolozi Private Granite Suites, Kruger

 Londolozi Private Granite Suites deliver complete luxury and exclusivity in the Sabi Sands, one of Kruger’s finest private concessions.
 Just three separately suites overlook the granite rocks of Sabi River.
 These beautiful views are reflected in a contemporary assemblage of stone walls, polished concrete and a bold colour scheme of charcoal, silver and elephant-grey.

 At Royal Malewane the emphasis is on high-quality, personalised service including private game drives in Thornybush Nature Reserve (adjacent to the Greater Kruger National Park), butler service and unforgettable culinary experiences.
 The lodge offers a classic safari lodge look-and-feel as well as one of the best safari spas in the country.